 Moscow's Main Industries

 The service sector is the city’s economic driving force; it employs a majority of the people working in Moscow.
 The city is also Russia’s leading financial center.
 It is home to the Russian Trading System (RTS) stock exchange.
 Nearly all of Russia’s largest banks have their headquarters here, including the Sberbank of Russia.

 Nevertheless, a significant portion of the people working in Moscow is still employed in the manufacturing sector.
 The most prominent industries in the city area include oil refining, food processing and electronics.
 In recent years, however, there have been initiatives to move much of the industry out of the city to the surrounding areas.

-Many of the expats working in Moscow have their offices in commercial districts such as Kitai-Gorod or the newly established area around Paveletsky station just south of the Garden Ring.
-Currently, the city is building an entirely new commercial neighborhood in the Presnensky District, the Moscow International Business Centre (Московский Международный Деловой Центр).
+Many expats have their offices in commercial districts such as Kitai-Gorod or the newly established area around Paveletsky station just south of the Garden Ring.
+Currently, the city is building an entirely new commercial neighborhood in the Presnensky District, the Moscow International Business Center (Московский Международный Деловой Центр).
 Once finished, it will not only contain a vast number of futuristic office buildings, but also Moscow’s city hall and representative assembly.

 Depending on your background and qualifications, realizing your dream of working in Moscow may or may not be easy to fulfill.
-There is a high demand for foreign experts working in Moscow, but it is generally limited to specific sectors.
-Skills in the fields of human resources, business development, IT and finance are much sought after among foreigners working in Moscow.
+There is a high demand for foreign experts, but it is generally limited to specific sectors.
+Skills in the fields of human resources, business development, IT and finance are much sought after.